ir2-lab/OpenTRIM/doc/flightpath.md

 >   - compute the impact parameter as \f$p = p_{max}\sqrt{u_2}\f$, where \f$u_{2} \in (0,1)\f$ is a 2nd random sample
 >   - Propagate the particle by \f$\Delta x\f$ and make a collision

+See \ref flightpathdetails for a more detailed description of the employed algorithms.